grinnell-cs/csc151-images/pages/syllabus.md

 By the end of this course, you should be able to:

 + Describe the fundamentals of computer science: algorithms, data structures, and abstraction.
-+ Read and write computer programs *in the small* in the Racket programming language.
++ Read and write computer programs *in the small* in the Scheme programming language.
 + Solve problems using design strategies from functional programming: functional decomposition, computational pipelines, and recursive decomposition.
 + Carry out the basics of the software engineering process: design, documentation, development, testing, and debugging.